alaskasquirrel/Geek-Podcasts/README.md

 * [The Manifest](https://manifest.fm) - A podcast all about package management.
 * [The Music Makers](http://musicmakers.fm) - The best articles from around the web, curated and read to you.
 * [The Path to Performance](https://pathtoperf.com/) - A podcast for everyone dedicated to making websites faster.
+* [The Rubin Report](https://www.rubinreport.com/) - Real conversations, unfiltered rants, and one on one interviews with some of the most interesting names in news and entertainment.
+Comedians, authors, and influencers join Dave each week to break down the latest in politics and current events.
+Real people, real issues, real talk.
 * [The Ship Show](http://theshipshow.com/) - Build engineering, DevOps, release management & everything in between!
 * [The Stack Overflow Podcast](https://stackoverflow.blog/podcasts/) - A weekly podcast about developers and the Stack Overflow community.
 * [The Stalman Podcast](http://www.stalmanpodcast.com/) - We are all creators now and we want the technology to get out of the way of our great ideas.
 Tyler Stalman & guests bridge the gap between photography, film making, design and the tools we use to create them.